Sinusitis

 The inflammation causes swelling, which obstructs the drainage of the sinuses, which can lead to bacterial infection.
 Such infections can spread around the head and respiratory passages.

-It is a common complaint, with 5-10% of the American population suffering from sinusitis each year, and 90% of adults having had an episode at some time in their life.
+Sinusitis is a common complaint, with 5-10% of the American population suffering from at least one episode each year, and 90% of adults having had an episode at some time in their life.
 (1)

 Symptoms of sinusitis